Firsh3k/firsh3k.github.com/index.md

 +-- {.section}
 [Work](work/work.html)
 ============
-Here to share some meaningful masterpiece of my work.
+Here's to share some meaningful masterpiece of my work.

 <ul class="compact recent">
   {% for Workpost in site.categories.work limit:3 %}